JSTappy/JSTappy/README.md

 ## Hi there 👋

 My name is Joas.
 I am an ambitious developer who is learning more about games and programming!
-I am currently a first year student at the BUAS and My latest project is my JST2D OpenGL Framework.
+I am currently a first year student at the BUAS!

 - 🔭 I’m currently working on my own OpenGL framework!
 - 🌱 I’m currently learning C++, OpenGL and Mathermatics